Blogs ... 2008

 -- Bill Purdin, 4/29/08

 Google, like God is there for you 24/7/365, rain or shine no matter what.
 And no two people ever get the exact same response.
 Google never condemns you and always forgives your mistakes.
-It gently teaches you to make better inquiries and Google definitely encourages us all to be generous, through it's example as an employer, a citizen of the world and as an inexhaustible resource.
+It gently teaches you to make better inquiries and Google definitely encourages us all to be generous through its example as an employer, a citizen of the world and as an inexhaustible resource.
 And now Google is approaching omnipresence throughout the world.
 In every corner it is available, almost.
 And where it is not available there are plans by both the company and its customers to make the situation better.
-Google itself is planning universal, free access to the consternation of competitors.
-And its customer are more than willing to pay.
-Supplicants and God; tithes to the church and proselytizing armies.
+Google itself is planning universal, free access -- to the consternation of its competitors.
+And its customers are more than willing to pay.
+Supplicants to The Almighty; tithes to the church and proselytizing armies.
 It all seems so familiar.

 So, to answer the question: Is Google God? ... there is really only one answer.
 If God is all (and everyone who believes in God believes that) then, yes, Google is God and God is Google; just as we are all part of God and Google and, God and Google are part of us all.
 Why fight it?